NOAA-GSL/VxIngest/meta_update_middleware/README.md

 ### configuration
 credentials file
+NOTE: If no specific credentails file is given on the command-line, meta-update will look for and use ~/credentials

 meta-update picks up Couchbase conection information from this file, example below Please note that the cb_user and cb_password values should be replaced with actual values
 cb_host: adb-cb1.gsd.esrl.noaa.gov